research

 Sixteenth-century music

-I’m editing a volume for the Adrian Willaert collected-works edition with the American Institute of Musicology of motets that appeared up to the year 1534 in printed anthologies and manuscripts.
+I’m also editing a volume of motets for the Adrian Willaert collected-works edition with the American Institute of Musicology.

-My recently published article in the Journal of the Alamire Foundation, titled “A Motet Wrongly Attributed to Adrian Willaert,” builds on findings from my volume for the Willaert edition to describe a problematic scholarly tendency to assume that an attribution in a given source can apply to works other than the one to which it is attached.
-Closer examination of Nigra sum makes clear that it is—contrary to what we’ve thought—a three-voice motet by an anonymous composer, with two si placet (additional) voices added later.
+My article in the Journal of the Alamire Foundation, titled “A Motet Wrongly Attributed to Adrian Willaert,” builds on findings from my volume for the Willaert edition to describe a problematic scholarly tendency to assume that an attribution in a given source can apply to works other than the one to which it is attached.
+Closer examination of Nigra sum makes clear that it is (contrary to what we’ve thought) a three-voice motet by an anonymous composer, with two si placet, or additional, voices added later.

 Music historiography

 I’m developing a database of concert programs of early music from ca. 1915–1960.
-This research has been generously supported by the Ora Frishberg Saloman Fund of the American Musicological Society.
+This research has been generously supported by the Ora Frishberg Saloman Fund of the American Musicological Society and the Fonds Wetenschappelijk Onderzoek in Belgium.

 My dissertation